snowplow-archive/snowplow.github.com/_posts/2015-08-06-dealing-with-duplicate-events.md

 ## Deduplicating events in Redshift

-Last month, we released [Snowplow R69][r69] (also known as [Blue-Bellied Roller][r69]) which included a new data model which deduplicates events in Redshift.
+Last month, we released [Snowplow 69 Blue-Bellied Roller][r69] with a [new data model][deduplicate] that deduplicates events in Redshift.
+It consists of a set of SQL queries that can be run on a regular basis (for example, after each load) using our [SQL Runner][sql-runner] application.
+The model:

-This addresses an issue where a small percentage of rows have the same event ID.
-This new model deduplicates natural copies and moves synthetic copies from atomic.events to atomic.duplicated_events.
+- Deduplicates natural copies and keeps them in `atomic.events`
+- Removes other copies from `atomic.events` and inserts them to `atomic.duplicated_events`

 This ensures that the event ID in `atomic.events` is unique.
+The queries can be modified to use different criteria for deduplication and extended to also deduplicate unstructured events and contexts.

+Let’s now run through the queries.
+First, we create a list of event IDs that occur more than once:

 {% highlight sql %}
-SELECT
-  event_id
+CREATE TABLE atomic.tmp_ids_1
+  DISTKEY (event_id)
+  SORTKEY (event_id)
-FROM (SELECT event_id, COUNT() AS count FROM atomic.events GROUP BY 1) WHERE count > 1
+AS (SELECT event_id FROM (SELECT event_id, COUNT() AS count FROM atomic.events GROUP BY 1) WHERE count > 1);
 {% endhighlight %}

+We use this list to create a new table with duplicated events, where natural copies have already been deduplicated.
+The `GROUP BY` is not the nicest solution but it gets the job done.
+An alternative is to only look at client-sent fields (e.g. the `etl_tstamp` would not be considered), in which case on would have to use a window function.
+Note that this step might take a while when the absolute number of duplicates is large.

 {% highlight sql %}
+CREATE TABLE atomic.tmp_events
+  DISTKEY (event_id)
+  SORTKEY (event_id)
+AS (

   SELECT * FROM atomic.events
   WHERE event_id IN (SELECT event_id FROM atomic.tmp_ids_1)
-GROUP BY 1, 2 ...
-125
+  GROUP BY 1, 2, 3, 4, 5, 6, 7, 8, 9,
+  10, 11, 12, 13, 14, 15, 16, 17, 18, 19,
+  20, 21, 22, 23, 24, 25, 26, 27, 28, 29,
+  30, 31, 32, 33, 34, 35, 36, 37, 38, 39,
+  40, 41, 42, 43, 44, 45, 46, 47, 48, 49,
+  50, 51, 52, 53, 54, 55, 56, 57, 58, 59,
+  60, 61, 62, 63, 64, 65, 66, 67, 68, 69,
+  70, 71, 72, 73, 74, 75, 76, 77, 78, 79,
+  80, 81, 82, 83, 84, 85, 86, 87, 88, 89,
+  90, 91, 92, 93, 94, 95, 96, 97, 98, 99,
+  100, 101, 102, 103, 104, 105, 106, 107, 108, 109,
+  110, 111, 112, 113, 114, 115, 116, 117, 118, 119,
+  120, 121, 122, 123, 124, 125

+);
 {% endhighlight %}

-The `GROUP BY` can be modified to include all relevant columns. -- no, this doesn't work (needs window function as well)
+Next, we create a list with event IDs that still occur more than once.

 {% highlight sql %}
-SELECT
-  event_id
+CREATE TABLE atomic.tmp_ids_2
+  DISTKEY (event_id)
+  SORTKEY (event_id)
-FROM (SELECT event_id, COUNT() AS count FROM atomic.tmp_events GROUP BY 1) WHERE count = 1
+AS (SELECT event_id FROM (SELECT event_id, COUNT() AS count FROM atomic.tmp_events GROUP BY 1) WHERE count = 1);
+{% endhighlight %}

+The last step is wrapped in a [transaction][redshift-begin] because it’s a single, logical unit of work (this ensures that either all or none of the steps get executed).
+First, it deletes the original duplicates from `atomic.events`.
+Then it moves the deduplicated natural copies back into the main table, while moving events that are still duplicated

+{% highlight sql %}
+BEGIN;

+DELETE FROM atomic.events WHERE event_id IN (SELECT event_id FROM atomic.tmp_ids_1);

+INSERT INTO atomic.events (
+  SELECT * FROM atomic.tmp_events
+  WHERE event_id IN (SELECT event_id FROM atomic.tmp_ids_2)
+    AND event_id NOT IN (SELECT event_id FROM atomic.duplicated_events)
+);

+INSERT INTO atomic.duplicated_events (
+  SELECT * FROM atomic.tmp_events
+  WHERE event_id NOT IN (SELECT event_id FROM atomic.tmp_ids_2)
+    OR event_id IN (SELECT event_id FROM atomic.duplicated_events)
+);

+COMMIT;
 {% endhighlight %}

 ## Roadmap